Alpha Omega Alpha (AOA) Selection Criteria for Class of 2019

 2. USMLE STEP 1 SCORE

-Due to the limited grades from pre-clinical courses, USMLE Step 1 scores will be used as an additional assessment of pre-clinical performance.
+Due to the new curriculum which has implemented pass/fail for pre-clinical courses, USMLE Step 1 scores will be used as an additional assessment of pre-clinical performance.
 USMLE Step 1 scores will be evaluated on a scale of 1-5 using the following ranges to quantify performance.
 Students must have a USMLE Step 1 score reported by the time the student applies for Junior and Senior AOA.

 |USMLE Step 1 Score Range||Points Awarded|